-We’re less than one week away from the biggest shopping weekend of the entire year — and you’ve probably noticed how many early Black Friday deals are already on offer.
-But for the many consumers who shop on their cell phones (last year, mobiles devices accounted for more than 30% of online Black Friday sales and nearly 50% of Cyber Monday sales), caution is recommended.
+We’re less than one week away from the biggest shopping weekend of the entire year—and you’ve probably noticed how many early Black Friday deals are already on offer.
+But for the many consumers who shop on their cell phones (last year, mobile devices accounted for more than 30% of online Black Friday sales and nearly 50% of Cyber Monday sales), caution is recommended.

 Last week, Apple announced it was shutting down a number of fake shopping apps, including ones posing under the guise of vaunted luxury brands like Moncler, Celine, and Salvatore Ferragamo.
 Many of these illicit apps are relatively harmless, trying to entice users to click on those “too good to be true” viral links.
 But others ask to store credit card information, which can be used to make illegitimate purchases or can be sold on the black market by hackers moving stolen records.